THE HAPPIEST COUNTRY IN THE WORLD

 Costa Rica is home to wildcats, monkeys, sloths, tapirs, kinkajous, coatis, anteaters, peccary, deer, raccoons, skunks, armadillos, opossums, squirrels, rabbits, bats, dolphins and whales, and those are just some of the mammals.

-The country is also a birders’ paradise, with some 850 species identiﬁed, including the resplendent quetzal, the scarlet and green macaw, and various toucans, as well as raptors and aquatic birds.
-Among reptiles and amphibians, Costa Rica is known for its sea turtles, crocodiles, snakes, iguanas, geckos and its iconic tree frogs.
+The country is also a birders’ paradise, with over 900 species identiﬁed, including the resplendent quetzal, the scarlet and green macaw, and an astonishing variety of toucans, raptors, seabirds and songbirds.

 HAPPINESS & STABILITY

-The political stability, economical growth, free mandatory education and a peaceful mindset makes Costa Rica stand out in the Central American region, often topped annual lists of the happiest countries in the world.
+Known for its political stability, strong economy, high literacy rates and peaceful mindset, Costa Rica has often topped annual lists of the happiest countries in the world.
 After a 1948 civil war, the country abolished its military, and in 1987 President Oscar Arias won the Nobel Peace Prize for negotiating an end to wars in Central America.
 The country has long been seen as an oasis of peace, democracy and stability in the Americas.

 The national motto is “Pura Vida” — pure life — and the friendly, easygoing people here are a testament to the country’s “tranquilo” worldview.
 And the northwestern Nicoya Peninsula has been identiﬁed as one of the world’s “Blue Zones,” the ﬁve places on earth where people live the longest because of physical activity, a largely plant-based diet, and engagement in family, social and spiritual life.